 Don’t make the mistake of believing that this list is exhaustive.
 If you need assistance handling any issues regarding your Medicaid application, document gathering, decision appeal, or other hurdles you’re encountering, the legal professionals at Shields Law Firm may be able to help.
 Schedule a consultation to learn more.

 Contact a Medicaid Planning Lawyer in Texas Today

-Looking at the requirements to receive Medicaid and thinking, “Well, we can’t meet the requirements” is one of the biggest mistakes you can make.
+Looking at the requirements to receive Medicaid and thinking, “Well, we can’t meet the requirements,” is one of the biggest mistakes you can make.
 Speaking with a legal professional may help you access benefits you never knew you were entitled to.

-At Shields Law Firm, our Texas special needs attorneys have spent years advocating for and representing individuals with disabilities.
+At Shields Law Firm, our Texas special needs planning lawyers have spent years advocating for and representing individuals with disabilities.
 We understand that Medicaid is a lifeline for many, and if you or your loved one are denied benefits, it can leave you with significant financial difficulties and wondering how to move forward.

 Contact us today to schedule a consultation.
 Our Medicaid planning lawyers in Texas can help you understand your rights.